Expand the category you’re interested in to read the installation instructions.

 3. Determining the position and preparation of the hole for the funnel

 The next stage of assembly of the gutter system is determining the position of the drain funnel, which is the lowest point of the system.
-Brackets should be mounted 15 cm from the edge of the drain funnel and other gutter fittings such as universal connector, stopend and corner.
+Brackets should be mounted 15 cm from the edge of the drain funnel and other gutter fittings such as the universal connector, stopend and corner.

-4.Installation of gutter connector
+4. Installation of gutter connector

-5. Installation of the universal Stopend
+5. Installation of the universal stopend

-At the ends of the gutters, universal stopends should be installed, pay attention to the correct arrangement of the seal.
-To do this, use a gasket spray(silicone spray) .
+At the ends of the gutters, universal stopends should be installed, paying attention to the correct arrangement of the seal.
+Use a gasket spray (silicone spray) for this purpose.

 6. Installation of universal corners